In all my years of writing about resumes, I never wrote a blog that answers the basic questions, “What is a resume?” and “Why is a resume important?”

-Your resume only has one purpose, and that is to get you an interview.
+Your resume only has one purpose: to get you an interview.

 A resume is important because it is the first step in getting your foot in the door at a company.

-When you use the exact keywords and phrases from the job description on your resume, you make it very easy for the hiring manager to see that your skills match what they need.
+When you use the exact keywords and phrases from the job description on your resume, you make it very easy for the hiring manager to see that your skills match their needs.

 And you make it very easy for the hiring manager to request an interview with you.

-When you include information that is not relevant to the position you’re applying for, it almost guarantees that you will not get an interview.
+When you include information irrelevant to the position you’re applying for, it almost guarantees you will not get an interview.